I'm a Celebrity...Get Me Out of Here! (British TV series) series 6: Camps

 On Day 8, the camp was split in two for the first time in I'm A Celebrity history and took part in a 'Battle of The Sexes' like competition.
 Team Base Camp consisted of David, Dean, Jason, Matt, Scott and Toby.
 Team Snake Rock consisted of Faith, Jan, Lauren, Malandra, Myleene and Phina.

 The two teams competed in Bushtucker Trials for food, and in Celebrity Chests for treats and other luxury items.
 The final head to head trial was to win immunity from the first elimination.
 The girls won, meaning the men faced the public vote.
 Toby was eventually evicted.

-The first competitive Celebrity Chest, contested between Matt & Scott of Team Base Camp and Lauren & Phina of Team Snake Rock ended in controversy when Scott and Phina fought over the chest, resulting in Phina biting Scott.
+The first competitive Celebrity Chest, contested between Matt and Scott of Team Base Camp and Lauren and Phina of Team Snake Rock ended in controversy when Scott and Phina fought over the chest, resulting in Phina biting Scott.